Butternut Squash Risotto

-This butternut squash risotto is an easy one pan vegetarian meal that serves a crowd or makes great leftovers for weekday meals.
+This butternut squash risotto with sage is an easy, one-pot, vegetarian meal that serves a crowd or makes great leftovers for weekday meals.
 It also freezes really well for weeks to come.

 - Prep Time: 10 minutes